What Is Teeth Whitening and How Does it Work?

 There are a number of methods currently available, some as simple as using a particular toothpaste, through to bleaching procedures.
 Some methods can be done at home while some must be done professionally.

-Different methods fall under two general categories:
+Different methods fall into two general categories:

 2. Physical Removal

 This method uses abrasion to physically and sometimes chemically take away surface stains.
 This is generally what a dentist does when you have a clean and polish.